 Now let’s get to the good stuff, where to buy these cigars and where to smoke them?

 Cigar smokers are not as common as you may be imagining in Argentina.
 Smoking has been banned from almost all indoor public locations with the exception of “tobacco focused businesses” so expect to either smoke in a cigar shop or outdoors some place.
-If you are anything like me I get a little paranoid about bothering people with my cigar smoke so here is a good list of places to both buy and smoke cigars in Buenos Aires:
+If you are anything like me I get a little paranoid about bothering people with my cigar smoke so here is a good list of places to buy and where you could go to smoke cigars in Buenos Aires:

 View Where to buy and smoke cigars in Buenos Aires in a larger map